CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

   modes and is well-conditioned at any substep size.
 The exact off-diagonal couplings (which the donor-based matrix drops) are retained, so accuracy at cold, supersaturated cells is better than the donor scheme.
-- **`EndStateSaturationAdjustment`** scales the substep increment by the largest `s ∈ [0, 1]` for which the latent-heated end state stays at or above ice saturation.
+- **`EndStateSaturationAdjustment`** scales the substep increment by the largest `s ∈ [0, 1]` for which the latent-heated end state stays at or above saturation over its more-supersaturated phase (`max(S_ice, S_liq)`;
+  see the next section).
 It acts only on cells that begin at or above saturation (a subsaturated, evaporating or sublimating cell cannot over-deposit, so its increment is returned unchanged).
 It is a no-op at fine substeps and engages only when the full step would cross saturation.
 The bisection count is set from the float precision.

 Both pieces are required: zeroing the growth diagonal alone leaves the explicit growth unbounded at the coarsest single-substep steps, and the saturation adjustment supplies the missing nonlinear bound.
 Together they make the